chrisvdm/redwoodjs-stripe/README.md

 ### Services

-Services used in the plugin can also be imported into your project for you to build custom services for those more complicated use-cases.
+Services used in the plugin can also be imported into your project to build custom Services for more-complicated use cases.

 #### `createStripeCheckoutSession(session)`